poempelfox/jeelink-clone/README.md

 * a HopeRF RFM69CW wireless radio module
 * a Molex 48037-2200 USB (USB-A) connector
-* either a 82mm wire antenna, or an SMA connector
+* either a 82mm wire antenna, or a SMA connector
   (I used Adafruit 1865) for connecting up an external antenna